Cheezik/github-profile-summary-cards/Tutorial.md

 4. **Commit changes!**
 ## Additional information

->Please note that workflow in current configuration will run every 24h (it will update every 24h) if you want to change it here is a ``cron's job definition``
+>Please note that the workflow in it's current configuration will run every 24h (it will update every 24h) if you want to change it here is a ``cron's job definition``

 ```# .---------------- minute (0 - 59)
 # |  .------------- hour (0 - 23)